 NetFoundry

 NetFoundry (and its open-source counterpart, OpenZiti) is purpose-built for large-scale, complex zero trust networking requirements.
+The overlay is socket-scoped and closed by default.
+Every connection has a per-service X.509 identity, enforces mTLS connectivity can be established (and thus bytes sent).
+No inbound listening ports are required—services can be dark to the underlay.
 It is highly versatile, offering a range of robust tools and features, making it well-suited for these advanced use cases:

 Embedded Use Cases for MSPs and Product/Software Companies: